hindu-comm/weblogs/manasataramgini/2006/02/2006-02-25_shri-shyamol-rams-exposition-of-mahachinakrama.md

 (bracelets).
 She utters a terrifying laugh.

 The yoga of mahAchInakrama-tArA is done thus:

-- The sAdhaka may choose an appropriate shmashAna for the purpose and retire there at night with his dUtI.
+-The sAdhaka may choose an appropriate shmashAna for the purpose and retire there at night with his dUtI.
-- There he sits on the pa\~ncha muNDa seat with his dUtI and meditates upon 3 vajras radiating rays pervading the 3 states of existence.
+-There he sits on the pa\~ncha muNDa seat with his dUtI and meditates upon 3 vajras radiating rays pervading the 3 states of existence.
-- Then he draws in the rays and meditates upon the empty void of spanda and mutters the mantra: oM shUnyatAj\~nAna vajra svabhAvAtmako .aham |
+-Then he draws in the rays and meditates upon the empty void of spanda and mutters the mantra: oM shUnyatAj\~nAna vajra svabhAvAtmako .aham
+\|
-- Then he sees the red syllable aH in the sky, which transform into a red lotus.
+-Then he sees the red syllable aH in the sky, which transform into a red lotus.
-- Then he sees the white syllable tAM on top of the red lotus, which then transforms into a skull cup.
+-Then he sees the white syllable tAM on top of the red lotus, which then transforms into a skull cup.
-- Then the sun appears in the middle of the skull cup.
+-Then the sun appears in the middle of the skull cup.
 In the middle of it appears a sun-spot that becomes the dark colored bIJa hUM.
-- Then the bIja hUM transforms into a cleaver, which itself is adorned by the hUM bIja.
+-Then the bIja hUM transforms into a cleaver, which itself is adorned by the hUM bIja.
-- The cleaver then transforms into the sAdhaka performing the yoga.
+-The cleaver then transforms into the sAdhaka performing the yoga.
-- The sAdhaka then identifies completely with mahAchInakrama-tArA.
+-The sAdhaka then identifies completely with mahAchInakrama-tArA.
 It is critical that the sAdhaka has transcended ahamkAra at this point else the sAdhAna could damage him.
 Then he mutters the mantra oM hrIM strIM hUM phaT and enters japa.